goldenratio/console-browsers-gamepad/nintendo/readme.md

 1. Other buttons do not trigger key events.
 2. Analog stick does not triggger any event.
 It scrolls page.
+3. Button 'B' - back button.
+Cannot be blocked
+4. Button 'Y' and 'X' - Zoom in/out.
+Cannot be blocked
+5. R - Browser history forward
+6. L - Browser history baackward
+7. ZR / LR - Opens tabs list
-3. Touch events are supported on the bottom screen.
+8. Touch events are supported on the bottom screen.

 ###### Related links:
 1. https://3dbrew.org/wiki/Internet_Browser